-- A. Submission of Requests. - All requests for information should be submitted in writing to: Mississippi Board of Pharmacy 6360 I-55 North, Suite 400 Jackson, MS 39211-2038 - 2.
-Requests may be mailed or hand delivered. - 3.
-No verbal or telephone requests can be accepted. - 4.
+- A. Submission of Requests. - 1.
+All requests for information should be submitted to the Mississippi Board of Pharmacy either in writing or via email. - 2.
+No verbal or telephone requests can be accepted. - 3.
 The request should specifically outline the records that are being requested. - B. Timetable for processing.

 All document requests will be approved or denied within seven (7) business days after the request is received.
 In the event of a denial for all or part of the request, the Board will provide an explanation of the denial to the requestor in writing.
 If the requested information is unable to be produced by the seventh day after the request is made, the Board will provide a written explanation regarding why the document cannot be produced during that timeframe.
-Unless there is a mutual agreement of the parties, in no case shall the production of the requested records, after timely payment and unless otherwise exempt, be any later than fourteen
+Unless there is a mutual agreement of the parties, in no case shall the production of the requested records, after timely payment and unless otherwise exempt, be any later than fourteen (14) working days from the receipt of the request.